inass-helmy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello:a script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello : giv -rwxr-x-wx to hello chmod --reference=olleh hello: a script that sets the mode of the file hello the same as olleh’s mode.
+chmod ugo+x hello:a script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello : giv -rwxr-x-wx to hello chmod --reference=olleh hello: a script that sets the mode of the file hello the same as olleh’s mode. chmod -R ugo+x : script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users